Charles de Gaulle delivered his first speech from London on the anniversary of Waterloo.

 Exiled in London in June 1940, with France on the brink of defeat, Charles de Gaulle broadcast a speech that was to create an enduring bond between him and his country, writes Jonathan Fenby.

 The year 2009 sees a remarkable coincidence of anniversaries that tell the history of modern China.
 Some will be celebrated by the authorities on a grand scale, others will be wilfully ignored, but all reveal important aspects of the country’s past, as Jonathan Fenby explains.

 Author and journalist Jonathan Fenby explains what started him on an endless journey of exploration into China’s past.

-Jonathan Fenby asks why the greatest maritime tragedy ever to affect Britain was hushed up at the time and has remained a virtually untold story for sixty-five years.
+Jonathan Fenby asks why the greatest maritime tragedy ever to affect Britain was hushed up at the time and has remained a virtually untold story.